-This is the referendum version of the Neighbourhood Plan for Great Bowden.
+This is the referendum version of the Neighbourhood Plan for Great Bowden (As amended by a non-material review carried out in March 2020 and approved by HDC).

 The six-week Regulation 14 consultation of the draft Plan was completed on 27 July 2017 and subsequent amendments made following comments from residents and stakeholders.
 The revised Plan was submitted to Harborough District Council for a further period of consultation prior to being passed to an Independent Examiner.
-The independent examiner published their final report dated the 13th March 2018.
+The independent examiner published their final report dated the 13 March 2018.
 The examiner recommended to Harborough District Council that the Plan, subject to modifications made in the report, proceeds to referendum.
-Subsequently, Great Bowden Parish Council approved the recommendations in the examiner's report dated the 13th March 2018 on the 6th April and Harborough District Council also approved the report on the 9th April 2018.
+Subsequently, Great Bowden Parish Council approved the recommendations in the examiner's report dated the 13 March 2018 on the 6 April and Harborough District Council also approved the report on the 9 April 2018.